blakejjia/CoursePlayer/README.md

 This project based on flutter and developed by Blake Jia from 2024 9th October.
 The second ever software I have developed.

 # small goals
-1. support for earbuds control
-2. can share this mp3 with sb. else
+1. can share this mp3 with sb. else
-3. continue playing!
+2. sort by name & number